Language Translation

 About School Safety Hub

-With support from Governor Eric J. Holcomb, state legislators, our public safety community, and the many educators, students, and parents with a stake in maintaining a safe environment, Hoosier schools have invested wisely in personnel, equipment and planning to ensure schools remain a sanctuary for learning and development.
-This includes more than $100 million invested via Secured School Fund grants (see below) as well as a variety of initiatives and trainings offered by the Indiana Department of Education and through federal funding sources.
+With support from the governor, state legislators, public safety community and the many educators, students and parents with a stake in maintaining a safe environment, Hoosier schools have invested wisely in personnel, equipment and planning to ensure schools remain a sanctuary for learning and development.
+This includes more than $180 million invested via Secured School Fund grants as well as a variety of initiatives and trainings offered by the Indiana Department of Education and through federal funding sources.

-Despite this, Hoosiers also understand nothing is ever guaranteed in today’s climate.
+Hoosiers also understand nothing is ever guaranteed in today’s climate.
 School violence has impacted dozens of schools around the country since the Columbine shooting in 1999.
-Indiana must address gaps in areas that that go beyond hardening our buildings and training to respond to incidents.
-The 2018 Indiana School Safety Recommendations report suggests Indiana address these issues and more by enhancing existing funding sources and programs related to school safety.
-In addition, it recommends an increased emphasis on enhanced and expanded mental health services as well as the adoption of additional equipment and technology impacting school safety.
+Indiana must address gaps in areas that that go beyond hardening buildings and training to respond to incidents.
+In 2018, a team of state leaders and subject matter experts convened to examine existing school protections and explore new ways to keep schools safe.
+Out of their efforts came a number of school safety recommendations.

-This Indiana School Safety Hub represents the first phase of the state’s strategy to streamline information and safety-related resources available to communities across the state.
+The Indiana School Safety Hub website represents an important component of the state’s strategy to streamline information and safety-related resources available to communities across the state.
 Indiana offers a multitude of resources, trainings and mental health services, but it can be daunting for someone in need to find things quickly and effectively.
-Furthermore, some schools are unaware of funding opportunities to enhance school safety or how to conduct threat assessments and train educators to look for warning signs of distress among students.
-This site will continually evolve to share with students, educators and the general community valuable resources that could help to prevent violence in Hoosier schools.
+Furthermore, some schools may be unaware of funding opportunities to enhance school safety or how to conduct threat assessments and train educators to look for warning signs of distress among students.
+This website shares with students, educators and the general community many valuable resources that could help prevent violence in Hoosier schools.